DheerajTanwar-11/LEARN-SQL/README.md

 6. `CHECK` : It can limit the values allowed in the column.

 There are more constraints there in SQL but here we have discussed only few of them.

+### SELECT Command in SQL =>

+`SELECT` command in SQL is use to retrieve data from database tables.<br>
+`SELECT * FROM table_name` : Use to retrieve whole table from the database.<br>
+`SELECT col1, col2 FROM table_name` : Use to retrieve specific columns from table.<br>
+`SELECT DISTINCT col1 FROM table_name` : Use to retrieve unique data from the table.

+### WHERE Clause in SQL =>

+1. `WHERE` Clause in SQL is used to define some conditions on basis of which we want to retrieve data from the tables.
+2. `SELECT * FROM table_name WHERE conditions` : Use to retrieve data from the table on the basis of some conditions.
+3. With the `WHERE` clause we can use different operators like Arithmetic Operators(+, -, /, \*, %), Comparison Operators (=, !=, <, >, <=, >=), Logical Operators(AND, OR, NOT, IN, BETWEEN, ALL, LIKE, ANY) and Bitwise Operators(BITWISE AND, BITWISE OR).

+### ORDER BY Clause in SQL =>

+1. `ORDER BY` Clause in SQL is used to retrieve data from table in a particular order like Ascending Order(ASC) or Descending Order(DESC).
+2. `SELECT * FROM tableP_name ORDER BY column_name ASC/DESC` : Use to retrieve data from table according to Ascending or Descending Order of column.

+### Aggregate Functions in SQL =>

+1. Aggregate functions perform a calculation on a set of values, and return a single value.
+2. Some of these aggregate functions are :
+    - COUNT()
+    - MAX()
+    - MIN()
+    - SUM()
+    - AVG()

+### GROUP BY Clause in SQL =>

+1. `GROUP BY` Clause in SQL is used to group rows that have the same values into summary rows.
+It collects data from<br>
+   multiple records and groups the result by one or more column.
+2. Generally we use `GROUP BY` clause with some aggregation functions.